markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```
 ## Which Python

-Check the `python` binary macOS executes by default using the `which` command.
-In most cases it will be `/usr/bin/python` unless another version of python has been installed.
+Check the `python` binary file macOS executes by default using the `which` command.
+In most cases it will default to `/usr/bin/python` unless another version of python has been installed.

 ```bash